-The following discussion and analysis of our results of operations and financial condition should be read together with our unaudited condensed consolidated financial statements and the notes thereto, which are included elsewhere in this Report and our Annual Report on Form 10-K for the year ended June 30, 2022 (the "Annual Report") filed with the SEC.
+The following discussion and analysis of our results of operations and financial condition should be read together with our unaudited condensed consolidated financial statements and the notes thereto, which are included elsewhere in this Quarterly Report on Form 10-Q and our Annual Report on Form 10-K for the year ended June 30, 2022 (the "Annual Report") filed with the SEC.
 Our financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP").